NOWA: Null-space Optical Watermark for Invisible Capture Fingerprinting and Tamper Localization: Introduction

 \section{Introduction}

 We live in an era dominated by digital media, where images and videos have become a primary medium for communication, documentation, and evidence.
 At the same time, the technological advances that facilitate this ubiquity have also enabled the creation, manipulation, and dissemination of digital images and videos with unprecedented ease, eroding trust in visual media.
 From generative editing tools to large-scale diffusion models, synthetic forgeries can now mimic reality with alarming fidelity, prompting the increasingly common question: \textit{Is this real or AI?}.
-For instance, a deepfake video of Ukrainian President Volodymyr Zelenskyy in 2022, demonstrates how fake or doctored media artifacts can significantly degrade peoples’ trust in digital media today.
-Further, this highlight the urgent need for robust image and video forensic methods to detect and counteract media attacks.
+For instance, a deepfake video of Ukrainian President Volodymyr Zelenskyy in 2022 demonstrates how fake or doctored media artifacts can significantly degrade people’s trust in digital media today.
+Further, this highlights the urgent need for robust forensic methods for images and videos to detect and counteract media attacks.

 Most existing protection methods rely on \textit{digital watermarking } \cite{zheng2019survey, farid2009image, kadian2021robust}, which embeds imperceptible codes into images for later verification.
 However, most of these techniques are applied post-capture, making them susceptible to removal or degradation through common editing or compression processes.
 To overcome this limitation, \textit{optical watermarking} embeds authentication cues at the point of image formation~\cite{jiao2019review, xu2016optical, huang2007optical}, offering hardware-level protection.
 Prior optical watermarking systems have been engineered with a focus on robustness, aiming to preserve watermark integrity under various transformations such as printing, scanning, and lossy compression.
 However, these systems often rely on complex hardware configurations, including structured light projection and tightly calibrated camera setups \cite{xu2016optical, ma2021optical,ishikawa2013tolerance,michael2025noise}, which can be costly, and difficult to deploy.